krzysztof-tobola/gradle-examples/presentation/markdown.md

 ## Groovy - dynamic Java

-* most of the time, Java 7 is valid Groovy*
+* most of the time, Java 7 is valid Groovy
+* except lambdas

 ```groovy